Retamogordo/fractalnetworks_gateway/README.md

 a successful build, which can be deployed to any machine.
 The binary is self-contained and needs no additional runtime data.

+## Running

+To run it, simply launch the executable with root privileges on a suitable Linux machine.
+To secure it, use the `--token` option to set a secret token that needs to be present in API calls.
+To allow it to record traffic stats, use the `--database` option with a path to a file that will be used to store traffic data.
+If no database path is set, traffic data will be stored in RAM and will not persist after restarts.

+Some configuration options can be passed as environment variables:

+- `ROCKET_PORT` controls which port the HTTP server listens to, by default 8000.
+- `ROCKET_ADDRESS` controls which address the server listens to, by default 127.0.0.1.
+- `RUST_LOG` controls how much logging information is output, set to `info` for more detail.
+This can also be used to enable logging only for specific modules or functions, for example setting it to `rocket=error,gateway=info` disables verbose Rocket output, but still allows all logs from this crate's code.

 # License

+*TODO.*